anuragrudra81/Project2/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 WooCommerce Print Invoice, Packing Slip, Delivery Note and Shipping Label plugin helps you generate PDF invoices, packing lists / packing slips, delivery notes, dispatch labels and shipping labels from the WooCommerce orders page.
 WooCommerce, by default, doesn't allow you to print any of these documents from your orders page.
 Using this extension, you can very well streamline your online store's shipping and order processes.

-**See how the plugin works: <a rel="nofollow" href="https://tastewp.com/new?pre-installed-plugin-slug=woocommerce&pre-installed-plugin-slug=print-invoices-packing-slip-labels-for-woocommerce&redirect=admin.php%3Fpage%3Dwf_woocommerce_packing_list&ni=true">Try out demo</a>**

-= Why do you need invoices, packing lists, etc.? =
+= Why do you need invoices, packing list, etc.? =

 It is a good practice to include an invoice and a packing list when you are shipping a package.
 It serves as a confirmation of what the package contains along with your contact information and the details of the purchase.